andrew-codechimp/HA-Battery-Notes/docs/community.md

 ```

 ### Battery Not Reported
-Respond to events raised by the check_battery_last_reported service and create notifications.
+Respond to events raised by the check_battery_last_reported action and create notifications.

 Note this cannot be run manually as it examines event triggers, use it with the [Check Battery Last Reported Daily](community.md/#check-battery-last-reported-daily) or similar.